Campmeeting History Videos

 E. I. LaRue

 The Campmeeting Board is still trying to meet the needs of these modern times by improving on the current facilities.
-Work is taking place on the bathrooms, with future plans to address the snack stand and new camping sites on the grounds.
+Work has taken place on the bathrooms, a kitchen was added to the shelter house, and two camping spots have been added.
 As the committee said in 1938, "We most earnestly solicit the sympathy and good will of the people of this entire section of the state and your help that this old campmeeting may continue more largely to contribute to the social and religious life of the people."
 This sentiment still holds true today, and the Lake Creek Campmeeting Board is appreciative of all help given in support of Campmeeting.

 Information for the History of Lake Creek Campmeeting taken from: